kevinstana/distributed/jenkins.README.md

 5. In the branch field, enter `/main`.
 6. In the `Script Path` field, type `docker.Jenkinsfile` and hit `Save`.

-If you want to change the `EMAIL_TO` variable, go to `/workspace/<JOB_NAME>/distributed` and open `docker.Jenkinsfile` with an editor.
+Now hit build, pause it right after, and then hit replay.
+This allows you to edit the Jenkinsfile.

-In case you don't have a github token to push docker images, you can comment the `Docker build and push` stage.
+You can change the `EMAIL_TO` variable, and in case you don't have a github token to push docker images, you can comment the `Docker build and push` stage.

 ## Pipeline for Kubernetes deployment
 1. Create a pipeline job.